bridgetownrb/bridgetown_sequel/README.md

 It's been tested only with PostgreSQL, but it should support any of the databases supported by Sequel.

+## Sequel Documentation

+If you're like me and you greatly prefer YARD's UI to RDoc, check out [Sequel on Gemdocs](https://gemdocs.org/gems/sequel/latest).

 ## Installation

 Run these commands to add this plugin along with the database adapter of your choice to your site's Gemfile: